 It is recommended for your CV writing to have a brief description of how long and in what relation they know you and what they could comment on if asked about you.

 John Smith - Manager at ABC Company - John supervised my role as a marketing assistant for two years.
-He can comment on my creative thinking, ability to work under pressure and coordination skills.
+He can comment on my creative thinking, ability to work under pressure, and coordination skills.

 Remember to always ask permission from any references you list in your curriculum vitae before doing so.
 This will allow them to be prepared for any questions from the potential employer and ensure that any information provided about you is accurate.

-14. What to mention in hobbies?
+What to include in additional information?

-Injecting hobbies into your curriculum vitae is a powerful approach to distinguishing yourself from others.
+Injecting hobbies and interests into your curriculum vitae is a powerful approach to distinguishing yourself from others.
 It is an opportunity to show potential employers that you have a range of interests that could add value to your job role.

 When deciding what to include in a CV, contemplate how they could be advantageous or applicable to the position.
 These could range from sports and fitness activities to creative projects.